techwallahexplorer/Sangeet_Dev/README.md

-# Welcome to Jagjeet's Portfolio Website 👋
+# Welcome to Sangeet Website 👋

-A visually appealing and interactive portfolio website created by Jagjeet Singh.
+A visually appealing and interactive project created by Jagjeet Singh.

 ## Table of Contents